TietoEVRY-CIO-Digital-channels/tieto_styles/README.md

 - Eriks Tikaize, eriks.tikaize@tieto.com - environment questions and integration to other projects.
 - Vojtech Jaros, vojtech.jaros@tieto.com - styleguide implementation.
-- Liisa Duerig, liisa.duerig@tieto.com - styleguide implementation, info on approved designs, any other questions.
 - Kaisa Nummela, kaisa.nummela@tieto.com - if no one else knows, she does.
-- Peter Ponya, pedro@brainsum.com - repository and permissions. (external)

 ## What's in the box?
 ### Folders and files structure

 The SCSS files in this project are grouped into 2 folders:
-- **styles-library** - This includes the actual styles library which is meant to be included in other projects.
+- **styles-library** - The actual styles library which is meant to be included in other projects.
-- **styles-guide** - This includes the code comments needed to generate the standalone styleguide and any additional styles needed only for the styleguide itself which is **not meant to be** used on any other project.
+- **styles-guide** - The code comments needed to generate the standalone styleguide and any additional styles needed only for the styleguide itself which is **not meant to be** used on any other project.

 This styleguide is using the [SC5 styleguide tool](https://github.com/SC5/sc5-styleguide), so the files located in folder "styles-library" need to be developed in tandem with the styleguide definition files located in folder "style-guide".
 The guide watches all SCSS files and changes/reloads accordingly.